-January 7, 2021: What do you do when a complication during delivery starves your newborn son’s brain of oxygen, sending him to the neonatal intensive care unit for emergency action before you even have a chance to hold him?
-How do you deal with multiple days of uncertainty about the extent of the damage, multiple weeks before you finally can bring your infant home, and multiple years of therapies to ensure that your little boy hits developmental milestones and can fully live the life that he deserves?
+January 7, 2021: What do you do when a problem during delivery starves your newborn’s brain of oxygen?
+How do you deal with days of uncertainty about the extent of damage.
+What is it like to have to wait many weeks before you can bring your infant home?
+How do you manage years of therapies to ensure that your little boy can live the life that he deserves?

-If you’re parents Vanessa and Dorian Starkey, you respond with faith, hope, and determination every step of the way.
+If you’re parents Vanessa and Dorian Starkey, you respond with faith, hope, and resolve.

-If you’re physical therapist Anna Howard, you and your care team shepherd little Eli through a damage-halting cooling procedure, help him develop the skills that he’ll need beyond the NICU, and work with the Starkeys over the course of six years on things like Eli’s balance, coordination, fine motor skills, communication, and muscle strength.
+If you’re Anna Howard, you and your care team shepherd little Eli through a damage-halting cooling procedure.
+You help him develop the skills he’ll need beyond the NICU.
+And you work with the Starkeys over six years on balance, coordination, fine motor skills, talking, and muscle strength.

 Oh, and if you’re Eli himself, you respond to all the adversity with determination, and a big smile.
-You don’t accept barriers because your mom and dad have assured you that you can do anything you set your mind to do, and because “Miss Anna” and your care team have set you up for success.
+You don’t accept barriers because your mom and dad have said that you can do anything you set your mind to.
+And because “Miss Anna” and your care team have set you up for success.

 Here’s our conversation.